Domain Name System Protocol

 To defend against DDoS attacks targeting DNS services, it is key to quickly detect any kind of DNS vector attack; both application-layer and volumetric reflection-amplification types.
 By leveraging Arbor Sightline and Arbor Sightline With Sentinel to provide the visibility and fast detection at Layer-3/4 via Netflow and Layer-7 with Smart Data, NETSCOUT is uniquely positioned to protect DNS infrastructure.

 Arbor Sightline and Sentinel are at the heart of the NETSCOUT Smart Visibility and Protection Solution.
 The use of Netflow, BGP and SNMP allows the system to detect within seconds any DNS volumetric attack such as the reflection-amplification type, giving the infrastructure provider the means to react and defend in a real-time manner.
-With the addition of Cyber Investigator, the Arbor Sightline and Sentinel system will consume and analyze Smart Data, providing the Layer-7 visibility to detect faster and more effectively any of the DNS application-layer DDoS vectors such as “water-torture”, DNS malformation, NXDOMAIN, etc.
+With the addition of Cyber Intelligence, the Arbor Sightline and Sentinel system will consume and analyze Smart Data, providing the Layer-7 visibility to detect faster and more effectively any of the DNS application-layer DDoS vectors such as “water-torture”, DNS malformation, NXDOMAIN, etc.

 To close the loop on how to defend against DNS DDoS attacks, it is necessary to consider the appropriate techniques to mitigate these attacks in a holistic way.